-Title: Chief Human Resources Officer Email: megan.zeches@southeastmn.edu
+Title: Interim Director of Human Resources Email: michelle.benitt@northlandcollege.edu

 Affirmative Action Officer Designee(s)

 Designees are responsible for the implementation of the department's Affirmative Action Plan at their facility/work location.
 Each designee is directly accountable to the College's Affirmative Action Officer for matters relating to affirmative action.